What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 LOCAL TIP!
 Assemble your items, load your daypack and keep it filled.
 Periodically do a backpack check, restocking items that you’ve used over the past few weeks.

 If you are a beginner hiker, a basic backpack works fine.
 Head to local consignment stores for high quality used hiking gear.
 Or consider renting hiking gear, trying out a few different styles before committing money towards gear you might not like.
-Knowing where to buy affordable used hiking gear for beginners keeps hiking as a low budget sport!
+Knowing where to buy affordable used hiking gear for beginners keeps hiking a low budget sport!

 hiker along hahns peak in steamboat springs